-Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24 This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07

+This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
 A 5% Intra-Year Pullback refers to a price decline of 5% or more in an index from its peak during a given year.
-The chart shows the total count of 5% intra-year pullbacks are a common occurrence.
+The chart shows the total count of 5% intra-year pullbacks by year in the S&P 500 since 1990 and illustrates that 5% intra-year pullbacks are a common occurrence.

-Pullbacks Have Historically Happened in Bull Markets

-of 5% Pullbacks in the S&P 500 by Bull Market (with average)
+Pullbacks Have Historically Happened in Bull Markets of 5% Pullbacks in the S&P 500 by Bull Market (with average) Since 1949

-Since 1949

-of 5% Pullbacks by Bull Market

-#

-Previous Bull Markets Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24 This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
 The chart shows the number of 5% pullbacks by bull market in the S&P 500 since 1949, including the current one.
-Bull Markets are defined as periods when the S&P 500 erecent peak price.
+Bull Markets are defined as periods when the S&P 500 experiences a price gain of 20% or more following a decline of 20% or more from its previous peak.
+The chart illustrates that historically the S&P 500 sees multiple 5% pullbacks in every bull market.
+A 5% Pullback refers to a price decline of 5% or more in an index from its recent peak price.